Bluey04/bl_carlock/README.md

 FiveM community for continuous feedback, support, and development.

 ## Contact
-For any questions, collaborations, or concerns, feel free to reach out to me directly via pacificnetworkss@gmail.com or through the project's GitHub page.
+For any questions, collaborations, or concerns, feel free to reach out to me directly via Discord @Bluey0577 or through the project's GitHub page.